 If you don’t want to change your current kitchen cabinets, but still want to add pink and green to your kitchen, think about changing your backsplash and painting your walls.
 Just don’t forget the ceiling!

-If you don’t fancy wallpapering, look at adding pattern and colour to your backsplash.
+If you don’t fancy wallpapering, look at adding pattern and color to your backsplash.

 Pink and Green Interior Design in the Bathroom